 People are the heart of Skye Team, and we’ve chosen them carefully.
 From the top down, we want our employees to represent our core values, the most important one being having fun!
 So please take a little time to get to know the people that make SkyeTeam matter.

 Morag draws from a deep and unique operational skill set.
-Her corporate career started in retail banking with Royal Bank of Scotland Group in the UK.
-With 15 years experience in the finance industry, Morag understands the challenges of running a business as well as the complexities of leading and managing the people that are part of that business.
+Morag's corporate career started in retail banking with Royal Bank of Scotland Group in the UK.
+With 15 years’ experience in the finance industry, Morag understands the challenges of running a business as well as the complexities of leading and managing the people that are part of that business.

-Morag’s contributed to Entrepreneur.com, CIO.com and the American Management Association.
-She’s also been featured in inc.com, business insider, TheStreet.com, Association for Training and Development, Society for Human Resources and HR.com among others.
+Morag has contributed to Entrepreneur.com, CIO.com, and the American Management Association.
+She’s also been featured in Inc.com, Business Insider, TheStreet.com, Association for Training and Development, Society for Human Resources, and HR.com, among others.

-For fun, in addition to time with her 3 sons, you’ll find Morag playing in the Broomfield Symphony Orchestra where she is the principal bassoonist or ballroom dancing.
+For fun, in addition to time with her three sons, you’ll find Morag playing the bassoon or ballroom dancing.
 (It’s also possible she may simply be relaxing in front of an episode of Law & Order).
-As a footnote, her name is Scottish and means “great”.
+As a footnote, her name is Scottish and means “great.”